HOW TO REFINANCE YOUR CAR LOAN

 Refinancing a Car that’s Under Five Years Old

-If your car is less than five years old, you can refinance onto a PCP agreement.
+If your car is under five years old, you might refinance onto a PCP agreement, subject to the type of car.

 The advantage of a PCP deal is that your monthly payments will be much lower than with a Hire Purchase or bank loan.